cmgriffing/will-it-blend/README.md

 - GNU `ls -a` would need the `--colors=always` flag added.
   eg: `will-it-blend "ls -a --colors=always"`

-Be sure to consule the manual or help file for the command you are running.
+Be sure to consult the manual or help file for the command you are running.

 ## Sponsorship